ogdenpm/intel80tools/Doc/makefile.md

 * **ASM48** - the version of ASM48 to be used.
 Set to 4.2 if not previously specified
 * **ASM80X** - set to the asm80x.pl program, which is a wrapper around asm80 to support long variable names.
   Note this previously was set to asmx.pl which is a more experimental wrapper with struct support.
-* **LIB** - the version of the LIB to be used.
+* **LIB80** - the version of the LIB to be used.
 Set to 2.1 if not previously specified
-* **LINK** - the version of the LINK to be used.
+* **LINK80** - the version of the LINK to be used.
 Set to 3.0 if not previously specified
-* **LOCATE** - the version of the LOCATE to be used.
+* **LOCATE80** - the version of the LOCATE to be used.
 Set to 3.0 if not previously specified
 * **FORT80** - the version of the FORT80 compiler to be used.
 Set to 2.1 if not previously specified
 * **plm80.lib** - simple variable to reference plm80.lib
 * **system.lib** - simple variable to reference system.lib associated with specified PLM80 version